 So the next time you’re in the neighborhood, stroll by and join the others who have waved and said, “Good afternoon, good evening, and good night!”

-Laura Braune Smyer is a contributing writer to this piece for 30A.com
+SARAH HANLEY is a 30A local and contributing writer to 30A.com.
+Laura Braune Smyer is a contributing writer to this piece.